Emprie vs Flippa

 Empire Flippers

-They have fewer listings on their marketplace due to the standard which they want to have.
-This means that all types of businesses you find on Empire flippers are of the highest quality due to their extensive vetting process.
+They have fewer listings on their marketplace due to curating listings to a high standard.
+This means that all types of businesses you find on Empire Flippers are high-quality sites due to their extensive vetting process.

 Flippa